 Malinda Peeples, MS, RN, CDE, FAADE, is a nationally recognized diabetes educator and clinical and informatics nurse specialist in the field of diabetes care for more than 30 years.
 Over the last decade she has been advancing the role of digital health and therapeutics to improve care and lessen its burden within healthcare delivery system transformation.
 At Welldoc, she’s the VP of Clinical Services, Programs and Research.
-She shares her perspectives on the staggering economic costs of diabetes recently reported by American Diabetes Association (ADA) i
+She shares her perspectives on the staggering economic costs of diabetes recently reported by American Diabetes Association (ADA) in this Insights interview.

-Q1: Has the American Diabetes Association (ADA) historically offered assessments of the economic costs of diabetes in the U.S.?
+Has the American Diabetes Association (ADA) historically offered assessments of the economic costs of diabetes in the U.S.?